 In those departments in which a comprehensive examination is required, passing the examination is a condition of graduation.
 The major departments determine the nature and scope of the examinations, the amount of supervision to be given to the student in preparation for them, and the time and place of their administration.
 Both oral and written examinations may be required.

 A student who has passed the comprehensive examination with a grade deemed creditable by the major department may be excused by the department from the final examination of the last semester in any course in that department and in any other departmental course included in the major program.
 The student may substitute the grade attained in the comprehensive examination for the final examination grade in each of the designated courses.
 In all such cases, permission of the course instructor is required to substitute the final examination grade.

 If a student fails to qualify for the degree in the senior year solely through failure to attain a satisfactory grade in the comprehensive examination but has satisfied all other requirements for graduation, the student may be permitted to take a second comprehensive examination.

 Interdepartmental Major Programs

-The University offers three kinds of interdepartmental majors:
+The University offers two kinds of interdepartmental majors:

 - Interdepartmental majors.
 These are African American studies; archaeological studies; East Asian studies; environmental studies;, feminist, gender, and sexuality studies; Latin American studies; medieval studies; Russian and East European studies; and science in society.
 The list may change from time to time.